binarykitchen/videomail-client/README.md

 ### videomailClient.replay(videomail[, parentElementId])

 Manually adds a video container for the given videomail inside the parent element.
-This is mostly called after a successful submission.
-See `/prototype/direct_submit.html` or `/prototype/contact_form.html` for some inspiration.
+See stories for some inspiration.

 If the `parentElement` is an ID (string), then it will be resolved into a DOM element internally.
 If no parent element is given, then a replay container within the containerId is automatically generated.